 - And find more Oil-Free Salad Dressings here!

-- non-dairy milk - choose an unsweetened milk that is also unflavored; I like box soy milk for this one.
-Traditional ranch is often made with buttermilk, but as we vegans know, soy milk plus vinegar creates an easy vegan buttermilk.
+- non-dairy milk - Choose an unsweetened milk that is also unflavored.
+I like box soy milk for this one.
+Traditional ranch is often made with buttermilk, but as we vegans know, soy milk plus vinegar creates vegan buttermilk!

-- lemon juice and white vinegar - these combine to create the perfect amount of tangy acidity.
+- lemon juice and white vinegar - These work together to create the perfect amount of tangy acidity in the dressing.

 How to Make Vegan Ranch

-- Pour boiling water over the raw sunflower seeds and let them soak for about an hour.
+- Optional soak: Pour boiling water over the raw sunflower seeds and let them soak for about an hour.
 Drain and rinse.
 This step is optional if using a high-speed blender.

-- Blend all ingredients except the herbs until smooth and creamy.
+- Blend: Blend all ingredients except the herbs until smooth and creamy.
 Taste and adjust seasoning.

-- Add the herbs (fresh or dried), and either stir them into the dressing or pulse the blender once or twice.
+- Add herbs: Add the fresh or dried herbs, and either stir them into the dressing or pulse the blender once or twice.

-You don't have to do that last step if you really want to use the dressing right away, but it does taste better after it sits.
+You don't have to do that last step if you really want to use the dressing right away, but it does taste better after a few hours in the fridge.

-The flavors of the herbs spread throughout the creamy base, and if you go with fresh garlic instead of dried, the raw garlic bite becomes more mellow.
+The flavors of the herbs spread throughout the creamy base, and if you go with fresh garlic instead of dried, the raw garlic bite becomes more mellow as the dressing chills.

 See the photo above?
 That was a different batch on a different day, with less water for a thicker, dip consistency.